tachiyomiorg/website/CONTRIBUTING.md

   - `README.md`: markdown file for the front-page.

 - `package.json`: contains information about which plugins are installed in the project.

+## Images and Videos guidelines

+### Common
+- Use the Android Emulator

+- Use the white theme

+- Preferably use local source or a self-hosted extension
+  - If you are going to show a manga

+- Resize to have a width of 648px

+### Images
+- Use `.png` format

+### Videos
+- Use `.webm` format
+  - Encode it with our [HandBrake profile](../.github/tachiyomi-handbrake-profile.json)

+- Remove audio track

 ## Credits